 Did you know that in the world today there are more than 5.9 billion mobile phone users?
-And did you know that roughly one thousand more are added every minute!
+And did you know that roughly one thousand more are added every minute?

 Many consumer-driven companies have already seen how promising the mobile platform is, and have already equipped themselves with a mobile website.
 A mobile website today is not simply a passing fad.
 It is predicted that in the future, mobile sites will prove to be a necessity, even the new Internet standard, as factors like Google's mobile update make designing a mobile site essential for businesses that want to compete.
 Right now, there are millions of WAP mobile users browsing the Internet.
 But there is a disparity when it comes to the number of consumer-focused mobile sites that actually load properly on their devices.

 There are special procedures involved in designing a mobile Web site.
 The following article is meant to help you learn how to design and build a mobile website.

 Understanding Mobile Website Users

 The first step to making a successful mobile website is understanding who will be viewing your site.
-Mobile website users are usually busy doing something else like waiting in line, walking through town, or spending time out with friends.
+Mobile website users are usually busy doing something else, like waiting in line, walking through town, or spending time out with their friends.
 Their main focus is not necessarily your website, so information needs to be quick and easy to access.
 If it's not, they're going to leave to find what they want somewhere else.